 Jarmo Viitala, b.
 1960, M. Sc. in Economy

-During the previous financial period, the Board of Directors had twenty-eight (28) meetings.
+During the previous financial period, the Board of Directors held twenty-five (25) meetings.
 Some of the meetings were held by e-mail or telephone.

-Both genders are not represented in the Board, as is instructed in recommendation 9 of the Finnish Corporate Governance Code, issued by the Securities Market Association.
-However, the goal of the Company is to include both genders in the composition of the Board.
+Both genders are not represented in the Board, as instructed in Recommendation 9 of the Finnish Corporate Governance Code, issued by the Securities Market Association.
+However, the Company’s objective is to include both genders in the composition of the Board.

 Remunerations for the members of the Board of Directors

-The Annual General Meeting decides on the remuneration of the members of the Board of Directors.
-In 2014, the remuneration of the Chairman and the Vice-Chairman of the Board was EUR 20,000, and the remuneration paid to the members of the Board was EUR 10,000 for the financial period.
-Separate attendance allowance is not paid.
+The Annual General Meeting decides on the remuneration paid to the members of the Board of Directors.
+In 2015, the actual remuneration of the Chairman and the Vice-Chairman of the Board was EUR 20,000, and the remuneration paid to the members of the Board was EUR 10,000 for the financial period.
+A separate meeting attendance allowance is not paid.

 CEO AND THE EXECUTIVE TEAM

-The Restamax Plc’s Board of Directors appoints the CEO of the Company, supervises his or her operation and decides on the remuneration and benefits to be paid and the conditions of the post.
-The CEO is not a member in the Board of Directors.
-He or she is responsible for the operative administration in accordance with the legislation and the instructions issued by the Board, under its control.
+Restamax Plc’s Board of Directors appoints the CEO of the Company, supervises his or her work and decides on the remuneration and benefits to be paid and the conditions of the post.
+The CEO is not a member of the Board of Directors.
+He or she is responsible for the operative administration in accordance with the legislation and the instructions issued by the Board of Directors, under its control.